 - Write newsletters.
-Stay in touch at least quarterly with a “newsy” newsletter.
+Stay in touch at least quarterly with a “newsy” newsletter that:

-- Include news people can use.
-The newsletter is not about you—it’s about your readers.
+- Includes news people can use—The newsletter is not about you; it’s about your readers.
 What insights can you share?
 Lessons learned?

-- Profile a client you helped.
-Craft it like this: Describe the situation or problem the client had, tell what you did, and then articulate the results your client received.
+- Profiles a client you helped—Craft it like this: Describe the situation or problem the client had, tell what you did, and then articulate the results your client received.
 Quantify the results as much as possible by describing how much money they saved, the newfound security of their investments, or the risk you diminished for them.
 We all love and listen to good stories.

-- Incorporate photos of you and your team.
-People do business with people, not with technology, so make it personal.
-It’s Not 140 Characters, It’s You.
+- Incorporates photos of you and your team—People do business with people, not with technology, so make it personal.

-You never know when people are ready or how something you say resonates at just the right time.
-So stay touch.
-The fortune is in your follow up!
+Timing is everything in sales.
+You never know when people are ready or how something you say will resonate at just the right time.
+So stay in touch.
+The fortune is in your sales follow-up!

 Need help thinking through your follow up?
 Email email@example.com and schedule a 15 minute complimentary call.